 Street Outreach Teams are composed of a staff member and one or two volunteers who go out on three hour shifts two to three nights per week.
 Volunteers and staff are trained in street outreach principles and techniques, and always operate as a team.
 Volunteers usually serve on one three hour shift per week.

 Outreach supplies such as food, coffee, blankets and socks have been generously provided by community members.
 The main constraint to more hours on the street at night is funding for staff hours and fuel (we do a lot of driving).
-In 2017 we would like to expand the number of nights and hours out on the street, and also expand coverage to the western part of Racine County.
+In 2018 we expanded our outreach with trained outreach volunteers and have covering areas in Racine County as well as the city.